matter-labs/zksync-docs/README.md

 ## Local Preview

-To locally preview the production build, first run `bun run generate` to build the project, then run the following:
+To locally preview the production build, first run `bun run build` to build the project, then run the following:

 ```shell
 bun run preview